 The purpose of this policy is to establish the appropriate business practices for any private fund raising programs or solicitations on behalf of Longwood University.
 This policy applies to all faculty, staff, students and student organizations, coaches, volunteer support groups and any other entity raising funds from the private sector on behalf of Longwood University.
 This policy is not intended to apply to any separate corporate entities which might have an articulated agreement with the University.

-"Solicitation of gifts made by anyone for the benefit of Longwood University, or any Agency thereof, shall require the prior approval of the President through the Vice President for University Advancement."
+"Solicitation of gifts made by anyone for the benefit of Longwood University, or any Agency thereof, shall require the prior approval of the President through the Vice President for Institutional Advancement."

 In order to maximize the effectiveness and efficiency of the services provided by University Advancement, the guidelines that govern fund-raising for the benefit of Longwood University and all its functional units are defined as follows:

-- Fundraising programs to be coordinated through the Office of University Advancement include, but are not limited to:
+- Fundraising programs to be coordinated through the Office of Development include, but are not limited to:

 - Any solicitation of an individual donor prospect;